junli-lj/Grass/README.md

 **Training**

-Run trainTestVAEGAN.m to train the vae-gan model on the provided chair data set.
+Run trainTestVAEGAN.m to train the vae-gan model on the provided chair dataset.

 **Testing**